Why Danaher Corporation (DHR)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of DHR

-Many brokerage firms have already submitted their reports for DHR stocks, with Bernstein repeating the rating for DHR by listing it as a “Outperform.”
-The predicted price for DHR in the upcoming period, according to Bernstein is $365 based on the research report published on January 11th of the current year 2022.
+Many brokerage firms have already submitted their reports for DHR stocks, with Wells Fargo repeating the rating for DHR by listing it as a “Equal Weight.”
+The predicted price for DHR in the upcoming period, according to Wells Fargo is $265 based on the research report published on April 25th of the current year 2022.

-Cowen, on the other hand, stated in their research note that they expect to see DHR reach a price target of $350.
-The rating they have provided for DHR stocks is “Outperform” according to the report published on October 15th, 2021.
+Bernstein, on the other hand, stated in their research note that they expect to see DHR reach a price target of $365.
+The rating they have provided for DHR stocks is “Outperform” according to the report published on January 11th, 2022.

-BofA Securities gave a rating of “Buy” to DHR, setting the target price at $360 in the report published on September 10th of the previous year.
+Cowen gave a rating of “Outperform” to DHR, setting the target price at $350 in the report published on October 15th of the previous year.

 Insider Trading